GEUS-PROMICE/PROMICE-AWS-toolbox/README.md

 ## Output

-ptd.DPT_processing gives as output a panda dataframe containing all the columns from the original PROMICE files plus four columns:
+(combine_hs_dpt)[https://github.com/BaptisteVandecrux/PROMICE-AWS-toolbox/blob/d98ce0fb3c2ed2a9000d7986299a7306c89e83e2/PROMICE_lib.py#L482] gives as output a panda dataframe containing all the columns from the original PROMICE files plus the following columns:

-**DepthPressureTransducer_Cor_adj(m)** that contains the adjusted and filtered pressure transducer data
+**DepthPressureTransducer_Cor_adj(m)** that contains the adjusted, filtered and year-to-year continuous pressure transducer data.

-**SurfaceHeight1_adj(m)** that contains the adjusted and filtered pressure transducer data
+**SurfaceHeight1_adj(m)** that contains the adjusted and filtered surface height derived from the sonic ranger installed on the AWS.

-**SurfaceHeight2_adj(m)** that contains the adjusted and filtered pressure transducer data
+**SurfaceHeight2_adj(m)** that contains the adjusted and filtered surface height derived from the sonic ranger installed on the stake assembly.

+*Under development
 **FlagSurfaceHeight** that contains a quality flag informing about the data:
 ```
-(Under development)
+0 = original data available
+1 = no data available
+2 = data available but removed manually
+3 = data removed by filter
+4 = interpolated
 ```